geoffreywiseman/maven-notification-center/README.md

 # maven-notification-center

 This is a tiny project intended to integrate *Maven* with *Notification Center* under *OS X 10.8: Mountain Lion* by generating build success and failure messages.
+It is roughly the same as my [maven growl](http://geoffreywiseman.github.com/maven-growl/) project, which does the same thing using *Growl*.
+They each have minor unique features because Growl and Notification Center expose unique features.

 ## terminal-notifier